mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 }
 ```

-Not much is surprising here, as we have a input element that is "attached" to the component's `handleSearchChange` callback.
+To manage the `searchTerm` state, have an input element that is bound to the component's `handleSearchChange` property method.
 In addition, we have our form element's `onSubmit` handler and our button's `onClick` handler bound to the component's `handleSearchSubmit`.
 As far as displaying information to the end user, we have logic that pivots on the `isLoading`, `errorMessage` and `searchResult` state to render the appropriate content based on the current state.

-For the full code of this component, see here TODO: link to github

 As previously mentioned, this component is doing a lot of work that's _not_ related to rendering content on the screen.
 It's handling the orchestration of loading state, error state and data fetching that is very common in applications that accept user input.
 If your eyes have glazed over a bit while reading this, I don't blame you.

-Well, wake up cuz we're gonna refactor this component to use hooks and revel in the fact that writing component code with inputs might be (slightly more) fun again.
+Well, wake up cuz we're gonna refactor this component to use hooks and revel in the fact that writing component code with inputs might be ~~fun again~~ less bad.

 ## New Hotness - Using Hooks

 First things first, we're going to move the following responsibilities out of the React component and into a hook called `useSearch`:

-- invoking `getUserInfoById` using the search term provided by the end user
+- invoking the user-service's `getUserInfoById` using the search term provided by the end user
 - orchestration of loading state, error state and search result

-So, in short, all activity related to the state of _fetching user data_ will be delegated to the `useSearch` hook.
+In short, all activity related to the state of _fetching user data_ will be delegated to the `useSearch` hook.
 Here's the code:

 ```js
 import React from 'react'